ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Reveler**<sup>(FCG)</sup>
 You are skilled in the art of taking your enemies off guard through unexpected tactics.
 Revelers use unfamiliar tinctures and tonics to replicate the effects of drunkenness in both themselves and enemies.
 You embrace long combat, inviting your enemies to make mistakes.
 You can also serve as a social infiltrator, scouting conversations in the same way that other rogues might scout an enemy base.
 #### **Knife Juggler**<sup>(ECHH)</sup>
 Follow the daggers with your eyes, folks!
 Don’t lose sight of them now.
 In an amazing act of masterful dexterity, our mistress of the blades is juggling three...no, four!
 Four daggers now!
 When did she add another?
 Let’s see if you can catch it this time, folks.
 Watch closely.
 Five!
 Did you see it?
 Faster than lighting.
 Five razor-sharp daggers, tearing through the air.
 What a stupendous feat of daring deeds.
 Now, if we can have a volunteer.
 You!
 You sir!
 Yes, you, don’t worry, it’s perfectly safe.
 Come stand over here in front of this wooden plank.
 Don’t pay any mind to the blood stains.
 Oh, I’m kidding sir, come back, come back.
 Stand still, back straight, and hold your arms straight out to the sides.
 I’m going to place an apple on each of your upturned palms and this one, here, balanced on top of your head.
 No need to look nervous, sir.
 Are you still watching the daggers, folks?
 Don’t lose sight of them.
 Mistress!
-You haven’t been drink- ing again this morning, have you?
+You haven’t been drinking again this morning, have you?
 Oh, I kid folks, I kid.
 Al- right now, sir.
 Just.
 Don’t.
 Move.
 #### **Mnemonic**<sup>(ECHH)</sup>
 Stolen memories are only one part of the services you provide, but the idea is so evocative that the name always sticks.
 No, in fact you are a broker of any and all information: government secrets, suppressed memories, personal thoughts and desires, or otherwise.
 You pride yourself on providing your clients with information that can’t be found by anyone else, ideas so heavily guarded that they might only exist within the mind of one individual.
 That doesn’t matter to you though.
 You have your methods, and those that hire you know better than to ask.
 #### **Quickdraw**<sup>(CCS)</sup>